artignanasekar/test/PLAN.md

 - on-map ui for showing interaction radius.
 - keyboard shortcuts for resetting, zoom presets, or cycling tips in the hud.
 - add an explicit win condition (e.g. “reach 100 points” or “craft a 16+ token”) and a win screen.
+- richer geolocation visuals (trail of where you’ve walked, heatmap of visited cells, etc.).